 Additionally, it's important for the person dropping off the child that they give a JetBlue airport crewmember their phone number before leaving the airport so that we can contact them in the event of a gate return.

 SeatingUnaccompanied minors may only travel on nonstop flights.
 They will NOT be permitted on connecting flights or direct flights (flight that makes a stop but does not change aircraft) or in Mint seats.
-Unaccompanied minors will be safely seated in the back of the aircraft as follows:
+Unaccompanied minors will be seated safely in seats ABC on the last row of the aircraft.

 Photo identification is required for both parties who drop off and pick up an unaccompanied minor.
 Unaccompanied minors will not be accepted without the guardian's photo ID.

 If a gate pass is issued, it is the TSA's decision as to whether a young child may pass through security with the adult.

 When dropping off the unaccompanied minor, the parent/guardian may NOT leave the airport until the following criteria are met:

 Please note, the parent/guardian must request a gate pass at the airport ticket counter to drop off their minor at the departure gate.
 If a gate pass is issued, we request that the person dropping off the child leave a cell phone number with the airport so that a JetBlue crewmember can contact them to meet their child in the event of a gate return.

 When picking up an unaccompanied minor, please arrive at the airport no later than 30 minutes before the scheduled arrival.